drsilasaslan/app-faktenchecker/README.md

 This extension uses the Perplexity API, which comes with a $5 monthly credit for Pro users.
 Here's what you need to know:

 - Your $5 credit refreshes each month with your Perplexity Pro subscription.
-- The extension uses the llama-3-8b-instruct model, one of the more cost-effective options.
+- The extension uses the `sonar-reasoning-pro` model, which provides high-quality fact-checking results.
 - The tool is designed to use tokens efficiently, allowing for plenty of monthly fact checks.

 Tips to maximize your credit: